need a job ... ?

 If the answers to all of the questions in the eligibility test were yes, you're ready for the next step.

-Make an appointment with Colleen Reilly, the Internship Coordinator, to start the paperwork.
+Make an appointment with Lance Cummings, the Internship Coordinator, to start the paperwork.

 Before You Come In